-We are the official distributors of the top industrial damper manufacturers in the USA.
-As official representatives, we’ll be happy to help find the best damper for your application.
+We are the official distributors of the top manufacturers in the USA.
+As official representatives, we’ll be happy to help you find the best product.

 Contact us for a quote or if you have any questions.